EU working on law tackling unfair subsidies to non-EU airlines

 The Commission has previously said it would address unfair competition concerns when it proposes a commercial aviation agreement with the Gulf region in December.

-Germany's Lufthansa (LHAG.DE) and France's Air France KLM (AIRF.PA) have spoken out against what they see as unfair competition from the Gulf carriers.
+Germany's Lufthansa and France's Air France KLM have spoken out against what they see as unfair competition from the Gulf carriers.